 This small wildlife painting depicts the Texas Horned Lizard.
 It would make an excellent gift for a budding herpetologist or someone with an interest in reptiles.

 Contact us for international postage and handling.

-Description: A wildlife painting of the Texas horned lizard, also known as the horny toad by native Texans.
+An original wildlife painting of the Texas horned lizard, also known as the horny toad by native Texans.
 This is a close-up painting of the lizard who sits on a neutral-colored background.
-The artwork is signed in the lower left corner by artist Teresa Bernard.
+The artwork is signed in the lower left by Texas artist Teresa Bernard.